dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 }
 ```

 TAP is a complex subject, with Unity-specific nuances developers should consider.
-As a result, TAP is not a universal replacement for coroutines in Unity; however, it is another tool to leverage.
+As a result, TAP isn't a universal replacement for coroutines in Unity; however, it is another tool to leverage.
 The scope of this feature is beyond this article, but some general best practices and tips are provided below:

 #### Getting started reference for TAP with Unity

-* Asynchronous functions intended to be awaited should have the return type [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) or [`Task<TResult>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1).
+* Asynchronous functions intended to be awaited should have the return type [`Task`](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task) or [`Task<TResult>`](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task-1).
 * Asynchronous functions that return a task should have the suffix **"Async"** appended to their names.
-This helps indicate that they should always be awaited.
+The "Async" suffix helps indicate that a function should always be awaited.
 * Only use the `async void` return type for functions that fire off async functions from traditional synchronous code.
-Such functions cannot themselves be awaited and should not have the "Async" suffix in their names.
+Such functions cannot themselves be awaited and shouldn't have the "Async" suffix in their names.
 * Unity uses the UnitySynchronizationContext to ensure async functions run on the main thread by default.
-The Unity API is not accessible outside of the main thread.
+The Unity API isn't accessible outside of the main thread.
-* It is possible to run tasks on background threads with methods like [`Task.Run`](https://msdn.microsoft.com/library/hh195051.aspx) and [`Task.ConfigureAwait(false)`](https://msdn.microsoft.com/library/system.threading.tasks.task.configureawait.aspx).
-This is useful for offloading expensive operations from the main thread to enhance performance, but can lead to difficult to debug problems, and the Unity API is not accessible.
+* It's possible to run tasks on background threads with methods like [`Task.Run`](https://msdn.microsoft.com/library/hh195051.aspx) and [`Task.ConfigureAwait(false)`](https://msdn.microsoft.com/library/system.threading.tasks.task.configureawait.aspx).
+This technique is useful for offloading expensive operations from the main thread to enhance performance.
+However, using background threads can lead to difficult to debug problems, such as [race conditions](https://wikipedia.org/wiki/Race_condition).
+* The Unity API isn't accessible outside the main thread.
-* Tasks that use threads are not supported on Unity WebGL builds.
+* Tasks that use threads aren't supported on Unity WebGL builds.

 #### Differences between coroutines and TAP

 * Coroutines cannot return values, but `Task<TResult>` can.
-* You cannot put a `yield` inside of a try-catch statement, making error handling difficult with coroutines.
+* You cannot put a `yield` in of a try-catch statement, making error handling difficult with coroutines.
 However, try-catch works with TAP.
-* Unity's coroutine feature is not available in classes that don't derive from MonoBehaviour.
+* Unity's coroutine feature isn't available in classes that don't derive from MonoBehaviour.
 TAP is great for asynchronous programming in such classes.
-* At this point, Unity does not suggest TAP as a wholesale replacement of coroutines, and profiling is the only way to know the specific results of one approach versus the other for any given project.
+* At this point, Unity doesn't suggest TAP as a wholesale replacement of coroutines.
+Profiling is the only way to know the specific results of one approach versus the other for any given project.

 > [!NOTE]
-> As of Unity 2018.2, debugging async methods with break points is not fully supported; however, [this functionality is expected in Unity 2018.3](https://twitter.com/jbevain/status/900043560665235456).
+> As of Unity 2018.2, debugging async methods with break points isn't fully supported; however, [this functionality is expected in Unity 2018.3](https://twitter.com/jbevain/status/900043560665235456).

 ### Dynamic binding

-In C#, type is normally checked at compile-time.
-The `dynamic` keyword allows you to create constructs where type is not resolved or checked until runtime.
+In C#, type is normally checked at compile time.
+The `dynamic` keyword allows you to create constructs where type isn't resolved or checked until runtime.
 This feature allows functionality similar to dynamically typed languages such as JavaScript, but opens the door for errors.
-In practice, it is commonly used to access dynamic form data.
+In practice, it's commonly used to access dynamic form data.

 ```csharp
     private void Start()